 It is crucial to assign scores for each performance indicator and give reasons for the scores.

 It is recommended that participants develop first recommendations on how to improve the situation regarding certain performance indicators.

 To avoid creating unrealistic expectations it is important to help community members develop an understanding of the constraints faced by service providers.

 Step 3.
 Conduct the Score Card with Service Providers (day 2)

 The participants of the second day are representatives of the service providers.

-A general assessment/brainstorming about the service provision focusses on the question: What are the barriers to the delivery of quality services?
+A general assessment/brainstorming about the service provision focus on the question: What are the barriers to the delivery of quality services?

-In a next step, self-evaluation indicators are developed.
+In the next step, self-evaluation indicators are developed.